 All dimensions on plan, new & editing, to be checking of site point to commencement of work or planing of orders.
-Any discongenicies on drawings to be reported to the designet immediate, planing of the properties of costs incurred due to failure is comply with literal above.
-All work to comply with the SCV, released restations.
-Standards Codes, requirements of Local and Government All whole the comply with the SCV, released restations.
+Any discongenicies on drawings to be reported to the designet immediate, planing orders or costs incumed due to failure is comply with literal above.
+All work to comply with the SCV, relevent Asstallaria Standards Codes, requirements of Local and Government All work to Comply with the SCV, relevent Asstallaria Standards Codes, requirements of Local and Government All wholfishes and normal good building pacisies.
 Use figured dimensions in professore to scaled dimensions.
 All materials, features, fillings and building components to conform to, A to be supplied and inabilitied in accordance with the manufacturer's specifications & device the support of the professor of the conformation of the support of the professor of the support of a qualified building Supervisor.